Redesigning Clinical Care

 The effort is led by faculty and other medical school experts from the Design Institute for Health and Value Institute for Health and Care, working alongside thought leaders in the community.
 The result is new models of care that patients are experiencing now in Austin and Travis County — and that people across the country and around the world will benefit from as new ways of doing things are tested and proven in Central Texas.

 Dell Med’s approach to care is in practice at UT Health Austin, which treats specialty conditions such as Alzheimer’s and other cognitive disorders, joint pain and gastroesophageal reflux disease.
 It is also home to WorkLife clinics and is the primary point of care for the Mulva Clinic for the Neurosciences.

-In addition to its on-site services, UT Health Austin is building a network that will include the Texas Center for Pediatric and Congenital Heart Disease, a focused heart program led by Charles Fraser Jr., M.D., that leverages the power of the partnership between UT Health Austin and Dell Medical School, the greater UT Austin community, and Dell Children’s Medical Center of Central Texas.
+In addition to its on-site services, UT Health Austin is building a network that includes the Texas Center for Pediatric and Congenital Heart Disease, a focused heart program led by Charles Fraser Jr., M.D., that leverages the power of the partnership between UT Health Austin and Dell Med, the greater UT Austin community, and Dell Children’s Medical Center of Central Texas.

 Dell Med faculty, joined by physicians in residency, also practice in community settings across Central Texas.

 At Dell Seton Medical Center at The University of Texas, the primary teaching hospital affiliated with Dell Med, up-and-coming doctors complete their training, providing care to patients under the supervision of faculty.
 In addition, Dell Seton joins CommUnity Care Health Centers and Integral Care (where the chief medical officers are part of the Dell Med faculty) as a place where shared leadership brings a common focus to improvement: the chairs of Dell Med’s departments of Surgery and Perioperative Care, Women’s Health and Psychiatry are all heads of Ascension Seton’s service lines in their areas of specialization.